How to Shop For Mortgage Rates

 Understand How Mortgage Rates Work

 Mortgage rates are the interest, expressed as an annual percentage, that you'll pay on the money or principal you receive for the mortgage.
-Current mortgage rates (as of May 2024) range from 6.60% to 7.79%, but lenders may offer you an even higher rate.
+Current mortgage rates range, but lenders may offer you a rate dependent on your credit score and other criteria.

 There are also both fixed-rate and adjustable-rate mortgages.
 Fixed-rate mortgages are set throughout the loan's lifetime.
 You'll know exactly how much you pay.